mohamedyd/awesome_resources/README.md

 ## Datasets, Pretrained Models, and ML Problems

+* [Auctus: A Dataset Search Engine for Data Discovery and Augmentation](https://auctus.vida-nyu.org/): open-source dataset search engine that has been designed to support data discovery and augmentation.
+It supports a rich set of discovery queries: in addition to keyword-based search,users can specify spatial and temporal queries, data integration queries (i.e., searching for datasets that can be concatenated to or joined with a query dataset), and they can also pose complex queries that combine multiple constraints.

 * [LLaMA](https://github.com/facebookresearch/llama): LLaMA is a collection of foundation language models ranging from 7B to 65B parameters.
 The models have been trained on trillions of tokens, and show that it is possible to train state-of-the-art models using publicly available datasets exclusively, without resorting to proprietary and inaccessible datasets.
 More details can be found in this [blog post](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/).

 * [Sktime](https://github.com/sktime/sktime): it is a library for time series analysis in Python.
 It provides a unified interface for multiple time series learning tasks.
 Currently, this includes time series classification, regression, clustering, annotation and forecasting.
 It comes with time series algorithms and scikit-learn compatible tools to build, tune and validate time series models.